Unpaired Image Translation to Mitigate Domain Shift in Liquid Argon Time Projection Chamber Detector Responses: Discussion and future research direction

 Findings from this work highlight the potential of UI2I translation algorithms in addressing the challenges of domain shift in \tpc data.
 However, several issues require attention before these algorithms can be effectively used to translate between simulated and real detector data.

-Existing UI2I translation algorithms have been developed and tested on images of size $(256, 256)$.
+\paragraph{Scaling UI2I algorithms to work on large images.} Existing UI2I translation algorithms have been developed and tested on images of size $(256, 256)$.
 Thus, the same-sized tiles are used in this study.
 However, full \tpc images of size $(800, 6000)$ are needed for downstream analyses.
 In applying the model to tiles and assembling them to form the full translated image, mismatches did occur along the tile boundaries.
 Therefore, as part of our future work, we need to develop network models and computational pipelines capable of handling full images.

+\paragraph{Performing and Evaluating non-deterministic translations.} Another crucial aspect is the one-to-one nature of the translation.
+In this work, we addressed a problem where the translation between the two domains is fully deterministic and one-to-one.
+However, in real detectors, multiple stochastic processes are present.
+These stochastic processes will render the domain map non-deterministic, resulting in either one-to-many or even many-to-many relationships.
+The non-determinism of the translation presents two challenges: 1) how to adapt UI2I translation methods to handle non-deterministic mappings, and 2) how to evaluate the quality of non-deterministic translations.

+There are multiple ways to make a UI2I translation non-deterministic. \acl~\cite{aclgan} presents one such approach, replacing a strong cycle-consistency constraint with a weaker adversarial consistency.
+The DRIT family of models~\cite{lee2018diverse} demonstrates another method, separating the content (core part of the image that should be preserved) and the attributes (part of the image that changes during the translation).
+This separation allows for substituting multiple attributes for a single translation, resulting in a variety of output images.
+BiCycleGAN~\cite{zhu2017toward} shows another interesting way to construct a one-to-many mapping ($A\rightarrow B$) by adding an extra latent dimension $L$ to the \fake domain.
+Then, it constructs a map $(A \times L \to B)$ which is a one-to-one map.
+This method allows us to obtain a one-to-many translation ($A\rightarrow B$) by varying points in the latent dimension $L$.
+The approaches presented by \acl, DRIT, and BiCycleGAN demonstrate that developing one-to-many and many-to-many translations is possible, indicating a promising direction for future research.

+The shift to non-deterministic translations raises a question of how to evaluate the quality of the translation in a non-deterministic case.
+In this work, we were able to construct a paired ground truth evaluation dataset due to the one-to-one nature of the problem.
+This exact pairing allowed us to estimate the translation quality directly by comparing translated images to their ground truths.
+However, in the case of one-to-many translation, constructing such a paired evaluation dataset becomes impossible.
+Therefore, more sophisticated metrics are required to judge the quality of these non-deterministic translations.